follow on twitter follow on facebook rss feed subscribe to email updates

 Reptile tamer Peter Morningstar has some trouble with a ten foot carpet snake.
 Peter was called to remove the 15 lb monster from a roof in Brisbane, Australia.
 The snake turned nasty and sunk its fangs in his face.
 That's one way to remove a snake.
 I know Australians can be tough, but I might have tried some other tools first.
 Luckily the python is nonvenomous and usually kills by squeezing its prey to death.

 Snakes generally bite humans on the hands or feet because, well, that is what is available.
 Most snake bites are from non-poisonous snakes.
 Among poisonous snakes, there are four major types of venom depending on the snake family.
-See here for more about snake venom and snake bite first aid.

-Some estimate claim there are more than 100,000 deaths from snake bites each year.
+Globally, some people estimate claim there are more than 100,000 deaths from snake bites each year.
 A good deal of these occur in tropical regions where a healthy snake population borders agricultural land and human and snake too frequently encounter each other when they would rather not.

 garter Snake Bite